 Hi Jessiworm, Have you tried spaghetti squash with a nice pasta sauce?
 Yummy!

 Are you eating canned or frozen veggies?
 I used to think I hated peas until I tried frozen peas.
 We has always eaten canned veggies growing up and they really don't taste good at all.
-Now I use frozen peas, corn and beans all the time.
-My girls love them and so do I. From a former veggie hater.

 I applaud your attempt to broaden your veggie horizons.
 This is not easy!
 You might start gradually, with steamed baby carrots, served with butter and salt. if you still can't get passed the 'veggieness' of it, add a little brown sugar.